This post is sponsored by Cache Valley Creamery. All thoughts and opinions are my own.

-These mini sandwiches are served with a parmesan black pepper mayo that is simply irresistible.
-This easy recipe would pair perfectly with stuffed mushrooms, tortellini alfredo or roasted potatoes.
+These mini sandwiches are served with a savory mayo sauce that is simply irresistible.
+They pair perfectly with spinach ricotta stuffed mushrooms, baked tortellini alfredo, and boston cream pie.

 Jump to:

-- Rolls - Sweet hawaiian rolls add great flavor to these roast beef sliders.
+- Bread - Sweet Hawaiian rolls add great flavor to these roast beef sliders.
 You can also use regular dinner rolls or slider buns if you don't want the added sweet flavor.

 - Roast Beef - Get thinly shaved deli roast beef to make these oven baked sliders easily.
 You can also use leftover roast beef that you cut thinly on your own.

-- Cheese - Provolone cheese adds a mild flavor that pairs well with the onions, roast beef and hawaiian rolls.
-Swiss cheese, gouda, white cheddar cheese or pepper jack would be other great options.
+- Cheese - Cache Valley® provolone cheese adds a mild flavor that pairs well with the onions, roast beef, and Hawaiian rolls.
+Cache Valley® swiss cheese, gouda, white cheddar cheese, or pepper jack would be other great options.

-- Toppings - In addition to the caramelized onions and provolone cheese, the rolls are then topped with melted butter that is seasoned with garlic powder and dried onion.
+- Toppings - In addition to the caramelized onions and provolone cheese, the rolls are then topped with melted Cache Valley® salted butter that is seasoned with garlic powder and dried onion.
 For a more plain sandwich, this topping can be omitted.

 - Gluten Free - Use your favorite gluten free rolls.